sbabic/swupdate/doc/source/swupdate.rst

 --------------------

 SWUpdate is configurable via "make menuconfig".
-The small footprint is reached using the internal parser and disabling the web-server.
+The small footprint is reached using the internal parser and disabling the web server.
 Any option has a small help describing its usage.
 In the default configuration, many options are already activated.